Driving School Vehicles: The Definitive Guide

 Pros and cons of new cars VS used cars

-If you have limited capital, purchasing safe, quality used cars may be the best decision.
-Although you can look on many of the online marketplaces for used vehicles, the most effective way to secure quality pre-owned cars may be fostering a relationship with a local car dealership.
-Sit down and talk with them about your needs as well as what they can offer as far as ongoing warranties and maintenance packages.
+If you have limited capital, buying safe, quality used cars might be your best option.
+Although you can look on many of the online marketplaces for used vehicles, the most effective way to secure quality pre-owned cars is often by fostering a relationship with a local car dealership.
+Meet with them to discuss your needs, and see what ongoing warranties and maintenance packages they offer.
 You may be able to negotiate a dual marketing effort, exchanging publicizing the dealership on your website for distributing information about your driving school.

-When should you buy new vehicles for your driving school?
+When should you buy new cars for your driving school?

 There are a few things to consider before making the decision to keep your existing fleet or buy new vehicles.